BryanBashamRIT/hcin620-project/analysis.md

 Therefore, during our interviews with we asked the instructor to describe an over- and an under-achiever student.
 We used the following script in this phase of the interview:

-> Because they would be the primary user of our fictitious webapp, we need to build personas of them.
+> Because they (students) would be the primary user of our fictitious webapp, we need to build personas of them.
 Don’t name anyone but if you can think of a specific person that would be ideal.
 Think of two distinct individuals: one that excelled and one that struggled.
 >
 > * Where is this person from?
 > * Why are they taking MATH-101?